SAThomsen/cake-facebook-auth/README.md

 ```php
 Configure::write('facebook.identifier', 'REPLACE WITH FACEBOOK IDENTIFIER'));
 ```
 You can also go declare environment variables using the .env file in the /tests/config.
 Alternatively, you declare them globally in you local environemnt.
+I have provided a template in /tests/config.

 ### Association:
 In order for the authentication to work, an association should be added to the table representing a user.
 It defaults to "Users".